Agents & Teams

 x-eve.packsand writes.eve/packs.lock.yaml - Deep-merges pack agents, teams, and chat config with local overrides

-- Validates org-wide slug uniqueness
+- Validates org-wide slug and alias uniqueness (aliases cannot collide with slugs or reserved names)

 - Pushes the merged configuration to the API